ajm52/restaurant/docs/milestones.md

 implement and test the entering of a party to the restaurant, as well as sitting down to the table.

+need to implement the following, not necessarily fully:

+-restaurant
+-party
+-guest
+-table
+-tablespace

 --milestone 2--

 implement and test table greeting, which should occur when a party sits down.